euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/04Branding/WorkspaceONE_Android_Branding.md

     Provides the image that the SDK will show on the splash screen.

-    Your method will receive as a parameter a callback object.
-The callback object will have an onComplete method that you invoke to provide the Bitmap.
+    Your method will receive as parameters a callback object and required dimensions, width and height in pixels.
+The callback object will have an onComplete method that you call to provide your Bitmap.

+    There is also a method with the same name that receives only the callback object.
+The SDK will fall back to this method if your class doesn't implement the first method signature.

     For example, as shown in these snippets.

     Java code:

+        // Preferred, with dimensions.
+        @Override
+        public void brandLoadingScreenLogo(BrandingCallBack callBack, int width, int height) {
+            callback.onComplete( yourBitmapReturningFunction(width, height) );
+        }

+        // Fallback, without dimensions.
         @Override
         public void brandLoadingScreenLogo(BrandingCallBack callback) {
             callback.onComplete( yourBitmapReturningFunction() );